-It’s a good thing Monique Polak has a lot of energy, because she likes to do a lot of stuff.
-In addition to teaching English and Humanities at Marianopolis College in Montreal, Monique is an active freelance journalist whose work appears frequently in The Montreal Gazette and in Postmedia newspapers across the country.
-Several of her feature stories have also been published in Maclean's Magazine.
+It’s a good thing Monique Polak has a lot of energy, because she does a lot of stuff.
+Monique taught English and Humanities at Marianopolis College in Montreal for 35 years.
+She is a freelance journalist whose work has appeared in The Montreal Gazette and in Postmedia newspapers across the country.
+In 2016, Monique was the CBC/Quebec Writers' Federation inaugural writer-in-residence.
+Monique has also been published in Maclean's Magazine.

 Monique lives in Montreal, where many of her stories are set.
 In addition to writing and teaching, she enjoys cooking, jogging and puttering around her house.
-She is married to a newspaperman and has one grown daughter.
+She has one grown daughter.